 Visting professorships occur at least once per year.
 A nationally recognized physician is invited and presents at grand rounds, as well as smaller sessions specifically for the house staff.
 A dinner and luncheon also occur, allowing residents a less formal opportunity to talk with the physician.

 This is held monthly.
 We also send 4 residents annually to participate in the ACP Medical Jeopardy Contest.

-Simulation sessions occur weekly.
+Simulation sessions occur weekly during continuity clinic.
 Emphasis is on procedural skills in a simulated environment.
 The education includes on-line didactics, faculty didactics and hands-on practice.
 Other sessions include patient scenarios to train clinical, leadership and communication skills.
 The Simulation Center at Lahey Clinic has several mannequins, including a heart/lung model, to enhance the experience.